The woman accused of witchcraft by her own family who helps to save others from torture and death

 ‘It’s barbaric’

 Violence related to the accusation of witchcraft is common in Papua New Guinea.
-While there is no reliable data available to know how often this happens, government figures say there have been around 6,000 incidents in the last 20 years.
+While there is no reliable data available to know how often this happens, government figures say there have been around 6,000 incidents over the past 20 years.

 Estimates suggest this number is higher, with thousands of victims – often women and girls – charged each year.
 It is common for them to be victims of physical and sexual violence.
 Often the accusations come after sudden death or unexplained illness.